expel-io/cloud-resource-counter/README.md

 ## Alternative Means of Resource Counting

-If you do not wish to use the `cloud-resource-counter` utility, you can use the AWS CLI to collect these same counts.
+If you do not wish to use the `aws-resource-counter` utility, you can use the AWS CLI to collect these same counts.
 For some of these counts, it will be easy to do.
 For others, the command line is a bit more complex.

 If you do not have the AWS CLI (version 2) installed, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) on the AWS website.